huijing/personal-website-v3/src/content/blog/2019-01-15-nexmo-sms-in-the-browser.md

 external_url: https://www.nexmo.com/blog/2019/01/15/sms-in-the-browser-an-adventure-in-websockets-and-the-nexmo-messages-api-dr/
 noindex: true
 tags:
   - javascript
   - nodejs
   - rtc
   - nexmo
-title: 'SMS in the browser: an adventure in WebSockets (and Nexmo Messages API)'
+title: "SMS in the browser: an adventure in WebSockets (and Nexmo Messages API)"
 ---

 A lot of the heavy lifting done by the Nexmo Messages API happens on the server-side.
 Messages are sent, received, processed and so on but usually all this activity is hidden away from end users of many of the applications that utilise the API.

 For the most part, the display of these messages to the end user is handled by their respective applications.
 There is also the option of displaying these messages in a browser, but for that, we'll need some way of pushing the messages from the server to the browser.
 And we can do that with the help of the WebSockets API.

-This is a pretty long tutorial which assumes no prior knowledge aside from a basic understanding of HTML, CSS, Javascript, and [Node.js](https://nodejs.org/en/).
+This is a pretty long tutorial which assumes no prior knowledge aside from a basic understanding of HTML, CSS, JavaScript, and [Node.js](https://nodejs.org/en/).
 Feel free to skip past any of the sections if you already know what's what.

 We will walk through the process of building a “virtual” phone in the browser that can send and receive SMS.
 We'll use [Glitch](https://glitch.com/) to host the application, so some of the setup instructions are geared toward Glitch.